-- Oblivious to Love: Liza reveals that she suspects she had some lesbian tendencies before discovering she was a lesbian, but she just never stopped to thing about them until after kissing Annie for the first time.
+- Oblivious to Love: Liza reveals that she suspects she had some lesbian tendencies before discovering she was a lesbian, but she just never stopped to think about them until after kissing Annie for the first time.

 - Official Couple: Who else but Annie and Liza?
 They're very clearly paired off and the entire story is about their romance.